Refined enumerations of alternating sign triangles: Introduction

 \begin{thm} Let $S=\{s_1, \ldots, s_u,0,s_{u+1}, \ldots, s_n\}$ be a centred Catalan set with $s_1< \ldots < s_u \leq -1, 1 \leq s_{u+1} < \ldots < s_n$.
 The number $w_l(S)$ of $(n,l)$-AS-trapezoids with centred Catalan set $S$ is equal to the constant term of

 in $x_1,\ldots, x_n$. \end{thm}

-The final part of this paper describes the rational roots of the weight functions $w_l(S)$ and $w_l(M)$.
-It appears that both have generally a rich structure of rational roots which is not totally understood at this point.
-We present the results of a first analysis of their structure in form of conjectures and partial results.
-The goal would be to find a description of all rational roots in a combinatorial way similar as it is done in \cite{Polynomvermutungen} for the number of FPLs associated with certain families of link patterns.\\
+The final section of this paper describes the rational roots of the weight functions $w_l(S)$ and $w_l(M)$.
+Both seem to have a rich structure of rational roots that is currently not completely understood.
+We present our first analysis of their structure in the form of conjectures and partial results.
+The goal is to find a description of all rational roots using combinatorial methods, similar to \cite{FonsecaNadeau11} for the number of FPLs associated with certain families of link patterns.\\

-The paper is structured in the following way.
-In Section \ref{sec: preliminaries} we define centred Catalan sets, Motzkin paths, ASTs and AS-trapezoids and establish the relations between them.
+The paper is structured as follows.
+In Section \ref{sec: preliminaries} we define centred Catalan sets, Motzkin paths, ASTs and AS-trapezoids and establish the relationships between them.
 In Section \ref{sec: structure of AS-ts}, we present a relation between the inner structure of an AS-trapezoid and the centred Catalan path it corresponds to.
-This is needed to deduce the splitting Lemma (Lemma \ref{lem: splitting lemma}) of which our first main result is a direct consequence.
-In Section \ref{sec: refined enum of AS-ts} we relate AS-trapezoids to $\st$-trees and deduce our second main result.
+This allows us to deduce the splitting lemma (Lemma \ref{lem: splitting lemma}), which leads directly to our first main result.
+In Section \ref{sec: refined enum of AS-ts}, we relate AS-trapezoids to $\st$-trees and derive our second main result.
 Section \ref{sec: const term} contains the derivation of the constant term identity for the refined enumeration of AS-trapezoids.
-Finally, Section \ref{sec: roots} presents first conjectures and partial results concerning the rational roots of $w_l(S)$ and $w_l(M)$.\\
+Finally, in Section \ref{sec: roots} we present conjectures and partial results concerning the rational roots of $w_l(S)$ and $w_l(M)$.\\

-An extended abstract of this paper was published in the proceedings of FPSAC 2017 \cite{Aigner_AST}.
+An extended abstract of this paper was published in the proceedings of FPSAC 2017 \cite{Aigner_AST0}.